akshays4/transport-procurement-app/STRUCTURED_OUTPUT_GUIDE.md

 - Test with both structured and unstructured responses
 - Update regex patterns in extraction function if needed

+### Issue: Excessive footnotes and HTML markup in responses

+**Possible Causes:**
+1. Knowledge assistant tool returning verbose citations
+2. Agent not processing tool responses properly
+3. System prompt not being followed

+**Solutions:**
+- Ensure the updated system prompt (with citation cleanup instructions) is deployed
+- Verify the agent is receiving and processing the system prompt correctly
+- Check that the agent is cleaning up knowledge assistant responses before presenting them
+- Review the agent's tool call handling logic
+- Test with a simple query to verify footnote cleanup is working

+**Quick Test:**
+Ask the agent a policy question and verify the response:
+- ✅ Should have clean inline citations like "(NSW Procurement Policy, Section 2.03)"
+- ✅ Should have a simple References section if needed
+- ❌ Should NOT have raw HTML `<table>` tags
+- ❌ Should NOT have duplicate footnote content
+- ❌ Should NOT have `<think>` tags visible

 ## Testing Checklist

 Before deploying to production: